Border Guard Bangladesh: Origins

 The Frontier protection force was established in the late 18th century at the city of Ramgarh when Chittagong and the surrounding areas came under the British East India Company's suzerainty from the Bengal Subah.
 With 486 personnel, the force operated as regional irregular law enforcements battalion in the southeastern frontier regions of Bengal Presidency and was commanded by an officer from the Bengal Army.
 In 1795, the force was reorganized into a paramilitary unit and re-christened as the Ramgarh Local Battalion.
 In this period, the Ramgarh personnel were rehearsed and given regalia and furthermore were instructed to suppress insurgent activities around the Ramgarh area.
 As the force's size became capable enough to fortify broader regions, it was restructured and established their paramilitary companies around Chittagong and Dacca which were called Special Reserve companies in 1799.

-In 1861, the East India company renamed the battalion to as the Frontier Guards and shifted its headquarters to Pilkhana a former Mughal elephantry stable turned cantonment on 1876 which remained to this day.
+In 1861, the East India company renamed the battalion to as the Frontier Guards and shifted its headquarters to Pilkhana, a former Mughal elephantry stable turned cantonment, in 1876, which remains to this day.
 Most of the non-commissioned officers who were serving in the Frontier Guards conscripted to the Bengal Army during the Third Anglo-Burmese War in 1885.
 Due to its significance the British government re-established the force in 1891, via recruiting a plethora of personnel consist of mostly Bengali Muslims and named Bengal Military police.
 During this time, the organization was ameliorated with modern ordnance and functioned as military combat support and law enforcement units under Bengal command of the British Indian Army in Dacca, Chittagong, Dumka, Gangtok and Siliguri.
 By 1910, the battalion had presence in Garo Hills, Sylhet, Backergunge and Cachar.

 Initially the force was commanded by a regional senior warrant officer called Subedar, however by 1911 it was estimated that the Bengal military police personnel was increased by 7,000 at the eve of First World War and by 1913 the force was in command under a commandant who was a commissioned officer from the British Indian Imperial Police.
 Under the commandant's administration, the Bengal military police was organized with regional headquarters which were called sectors and was orchestrated by assistant commandants who were commissioned officers of the British Imperial Police and the British Army.
 This regional structure is still in use by the force today.
 In 1914 the unit was transferred under the command of British Army as an active frontier enforcement unit till 1919.